 When you buy or refinance a home, your lender may ask you for proof of mortgage insurance and homeowners insurance.
-Although they sound related, they’re very different types of insurance.
-Read on to know the difference between mortgage insurance vs. home insurance and whether they’re required.
+Although they sound related, mortgage insurance is not the same as homeowners insurance.
+Both types of insurance protect different things.
+There are instances where one or both may be required, both payable by the borrower.

 Mortgage insurance vs. home insurance